 I don’t usually use anti-shock trekking poles, so I was very eager to test out the Black Diamond Trail Pro Shock poles.
 I do know a number of fellow trekkers with degenerative joints who swear by anti-shock poles.
 Upon their recommendation, I selected these poles to try.

-You will get all the same great features of other Black Diamond trekking poles, including the industry leading FlickLock technology, interchangeable carbide tips, 360 degree padded straps, and more.
+You will get all the same great features of other Black Diamond trekking poles, including the industry-leading FlickLock technology, interchangeable carbide tips, 360 degree padded straps, and more.
 These poles come with a non-slip foam extension (under the handles) and the actual grip material is specially designed with extra density to help absorb shocks.

 The key selling point is obviously the anti-shock mechanism just under the handles.
 They use patented “control shock technology” which works by allowing progressive absorption and then controlling the rebound.
 I was very interested in testing this feature out so I took them for a pretty rugged day hike (rocky terrain, loose rock, and tree roots).

 As it turned out, these saved my “behind” two times on the first go around.
-I’m not sure if I was being more adventurous because I wanted to test it out, or genuinely would have fell, but these poles provided an excellent cushion for the uneven terrain.
+I’m not sure if I was being more adventurous because I wanted to test it out, or genuinely would have fallen, but these poles provided an excellent cushion for the uneven terrain.

 5) Cascade Mountain Carbon Fiber Trekking Poles

 These poles feature a cork grip (which I love) and a variety of attachments for different terrain, including tungsten steel tips for rougher areas.
-They also use a carbon fiber build which has some natural shock absorbing qualities, although not a true “anti-shock” pole.
+They also use a carbon fiber build which has some natural shock-absorbing qualities, although not a true “anti-shock” pole.
 In terms of weight, they come in at just 13.6 ounces which is quite good.

 The only drawbacks I’ve heard about (but not personally experienced) are some issues with the grips slipping and the poles snapping with aggressive use.
-By “aggressive use” I mean rapid descends through rugged terrain.
+By “aggressive use” I mean rapid descend through rugged terrain.

 For men over 200 pounds, a rapid descend with lots of planting and twisting might cause one of the poles to snap at the lower locking mechanism.
 Again, I haven’t experienced this but it is one of the things I researched before buying.
 I took it on some moderately paced treks through difficult terrain without any issues.